karek314/lisk-php/README.md

  ## Contributing
 If you want to contribute, fork and pull request or open issue.

+## To do
+-Adapt message signing to 1.0.0 standard

 ## License
 Licensed under the [MIT license](https://github.com/karek314/lisk-php/blob/master/LICENSE)